nuuuwan/news_lk3_data/README.md

 *2024-03-02 10:51:15* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/சபைக்கு-வரமாட்டேன்-கெஹலிய/175-334083) · `ta`

-*Keheliya Rambukwella, arrested for drug offenses, won't attend parliamentary meetings due to illness.
+Keheliya Rambukwella, arrested for drug offenses, won't attend parliamentary meetings due to illness.
 Despite preparations by the Speaker's office, he's been placed in interrogation.
-A court order requires a detailed health report from the prison commissioner.*
+A court order requires a detailed health report from the prison commissioner.

+🟩

 Former Health Minister Keheliya Rambukwella, who has been arrested on charges of buying non -standard drugs, has sent a letter to the General Secretary of Parliament that he will not attend parliamentary meetings.